DimitriPalmer22/Relapse-Code-Documentation/_temp/03-16 UI References.md

 I'm not sure if we need a bubble like this, but this is a good example of the overall shape of the comic bubbles we want.

 Also, they have this halftone shadow behind the bubble.
 If we want to replicate this, make the shadow a separate asset / image file.
-This way, w This way, we can easily change the shadow's color in-engine.
+This way, we can move / scale it in-engine.
+Also, make the shadow asset white.
+This way, we can easily change the shadow's color (or just change it to black) in-engine.

+### The White Bubble At the Bottom

+This is the idea we're going for with the large dialogue text bubble for our game.

+In comparison to the large text bubble we need for our game, this one is a little to small vertically.

+For our game, we need a taller textbox to support longer dialogue.